Accessibility testing

 Distinguishable content

-Validate color contrast, text sizes, responsive layouts, hover and focus states, audio balance, etc. so users can separate what’s in the background and foreground.
+Validate color contrast, dynamic type, responsive layouts, hover and focus states, audio balance, etc. so users can separate what’s in the background and foreground.

 Operable